 Navigate to the material setting you need.
-We have highlighted 1/8" Cherry/Alder/Walnut 500 DPI.
-Click OK.
+We have highlighted 1/8" Cherry/Alder/Walnut 600 DPI.
+Click Save.
+Your new settings will be automatically applied to your job file.

-Your new settings have been automatically applied to your job file.
 You can now save this file, save the file as a different name or print from this window.
-Double clicking on the artwork will take you to the full preview window, which is explained in the next frame.